What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 In all instances risk considerations play a big part in our asset-allocation decisions.
 We take advantage of market opportunities and transactions which have high profit margins and turnover.
 We also mitigate political risk and market risk as far as possible.

-Investment Policy - It appears you are able to invest in trade finance assets of up to 20% in non-agricultural general goods.
+Investment Policy: It appears you are able to invest in trade finance assets of up to 50% in non-agricultural general goods.
 Could you please provide some examples?

-Our uppermost exposure to one country would be 30% (change to 20%, excluding South Africa at 30%) and to one commodity, 20%.
-Currently our highest exposure to a single commodity is 18% of the book, and to one country is 29% – South Africa).
+Our uppermost exposure to one country would be 20%, excluding South Africa at 30% and to one commodity, 20%.
+Currently our highest exposure to a single commodity is 18% of the book, and to one country is 30% – South Africa.

-This commodity class comprises down-packed and/or processed food items (for example noodles, rice which has been cleaned and bagged- ready for sale to retailers, tinned goods, pasta, bagged sugar and milk powder) which comprises approximately 5% of the book; textiles (this is leather and other material which is used in the manufacture of shoes and clothes) which comprises 14% (change to 8%)of the book; petroleum products (wax, oil, diesel and kerosene) which comprises 5% (10%); minerals which comprises 6% (15%)and plumbing and hardware products which comprises 2% of the book.
+This commodity class comprises down-packed and/or processed food items (for example noodles, rice which has been cleaned and bagged- ready for sale to retailers, tinned goods, pasta, bagged sugar and milk powder) which comprises approximately 5% of the book; textiles (this is leather and other material which is used in the manufacture of shoes and clothes) which comprises 8% of the book; petroleum products (wax, oil, diesel and kerosene) which comprises 10%; minerals which comprises 15% and plumbing and hardware products which comprises 2% of the book.

-Yes, we are the owner of the goods during the financing period which puts us in the strongest possible situation in case of a default.
+Yes, the fund is the owner of the goods during the financing period which puts us in the strongest possible situation in case of a default.
 The fund does not have to enforce its security like a normal bank (having to enforce pledges through lengthy legal routes, sometimes in awkward legal jurisdictions).
-We already own the asset and can act quickly.
+We already own the asset and can act quickly to recover any potential losses.

 The seller of the commodity (to the fund) and the buyer from the fund is typically the same party.
 But we can also buy from our client’s supplier and sell to our client.

 We never hold a directional position as we always have a purchase leg booked simultaneously with a sales leg to our client.
-Each deal has a different counterpart – we have between 140 – 150 (change to 90 – 120) different clients on the book (which are “rolled” through as deals materialise).
+Each deal has a different counterpart – we have over150 different clients on the book (which are “rolled” through as deals materialise).

 Investment Policy - Is it possible for you to explain how you "exit" each investment, in other words at what stage and how the investments are redeemed?